NeumoNeumo/Linux-0.11/README.md

 value of registers, so we have to manage task switching in OS instead of by hardware task switching technique.

-4. Why do we move `system` first to 0x10000?
+4. Why do we move `system` to 0x100000?

-0-0xFFFF are reserved for the early stage of boot, so we had better not use these memory until we do not need BIOS. // TODO64
+First, memory address from 0 to 0xFFFFF are not all DRAM, so we had better not use these memory.
+For example, some space is mapped to ROM which we cannot write to.

-5. Why do we move `bootsect` and `setup` to 0x90000?

-Spare 0x10000-0x90000 for `system`.
+Second, if we load our system like what we did in the x86 version, the system has a rather limited size.
+But if we load the system in the protected mode, our system can exceeds 1MB.